Kristina01111000/unichirsite/README.md

-- updated pictures?
+- waiting on updated pictures
 - probably using astra theme -> color scheme
 - backup on siteground and in email

 to do:
 - fix the css on the site (on individual pages)
-- confirm the new theme
 - fix missing images on the site
 - fix missing buttons on the site
 - fix showing buttons on the site -> they look OLD